Article

 The Genome’s Hidden Depth: Alternative Splicing

-When the first draft of the human genome was published in 2001, scientists were shocked to discover that humans have only about twenty thousand to twenty-three thousand protein-coding genes (International Human Genome Sequencing Consortium, 2001, Initial sequencing and analysis of the human genome, Nature, 409, 860-921).
-For comparison, the nematode worm Caenorhabditis elegans, an organism so simple that it is essentially a tube with neurons, has approximately twenty thousand genes.
-The same number, give or take.
+When the first draft of the human genome was published in 2001, scientists were shocked to discover that humans have only about 20,000 to 23,000 protein-coding genes (Lander, E.S., et al., 2001, Initial sequencing and analysis of the human genome, Nature, 409, 860-921).
+For comparison, the nematode worm Caenorhabditis elegans, an organism so simple that it is essentially a tube with neurons, has approximately 20,000 genes.
+The 2 figures are approximately the same, give or take a few thousand.
 How could humans, with all our complexity, get by with the same number of genes as a worm?

-The answer, which has become clearer over the past two decades, is that the human genome does enormously more with each gene than the worm genome does.
-The mechanism is alternative splicing.
+The answer, which has become clearer over the past 2 decades, is that the human genome does enormously more with each gene than the worm genome does.
+The mechanism responsible for this expansion is called alternative splicing.
 A typical human gene is composed of multiple coding regions called exons, separated by non-coding regions called introns.
 When a gene is transcribed, the introns are removed, and the exons are joined together to form the messenger RNA that codes for the protein.
 But the cell can choose, depending on context, which exons to include and which to leave out.
-A gene with seven exons can produce many different proteins by including exons one through five, or one and three through seven, or two through six, and so on.
+A gene with 7 exons can produce many different proteins by including exons 1 through 5, or 1 and 3 through 7, or 2 through 6, and so on.

 This means that the genome is not a static blueprint.
-It is a generative grammar.
+It functions instead as a generative combinatorial grammar.
 It does not specify a fixed set of products; it specifies a system that produces different products under different conditions.
 To assemble such a generative grammar by chance requires not just stumbling upon working protein sequences, but stumbling upon a combinatorial system in which the sequences can be reshuffled to produce a coherent variety of working proteins, each appropriate to its specific use.

 I will not bother trying to put a probability number on this.
 The number would be so far below what we have already established as effectively zero that it would be a meaningless decoration.
 The point is that the genome is several orders of complexity beyond what the chance calculations have so far been forced to confront.